kuzzleio/sdk-dart/doc/2/core-classes/user/next/index.md

 ## Returns

-Returns a `ProfileSearchResult` object, or `null` if no more pages are available.
+Returns a `UserSearchResult` object, or `null` if no more pages are available.

 ## Pagination strategies